AlBi-HHU/manchot-gut-microbiome-workflow/Readme.md

 # Setup

-Requires Snakemake and Conda available on the system
+Requires Snakemake and Conda installations available on the system

 # Execution

 ## Required Input

-- Metagenomic Samples as fast5/fastq or barcoded fast5
+- Metagenomic samples as fast5/fastq or barcoded fast5
-- Human Reference Genome (for filtering purposes)
+- Human reference genome (for filtering purposes)
 - Suitable metagenomics .fa database

 Additional input such as illumina sequencing based reads as well as additional databases are required for optional components of the workflow.
 Refer to the config.yaml for details.